natcap/natural-capital-footprinting-paper-resources/README.md

 >Code for: _Expanding the E in ESG with high-resolution global mapping of ecosystem services and corporate physical assets._ 2024.
 Mandle L, Shea A, Soth E, Wolny S, Smith JR, Chaplin-Kramer R, Sharp RP, Patel M and Goldstein JA. preprint: doi: https://doi.org/10.22541/au.170967630.06341452/v1 .

->Code written by: Emily Soth, Jeffrey R. Smith, and Lisa Mandle
+>Code written by: Emily Soth, Jeffrey R. Smith, Lisa Mandle, and Jesse A. Goldstein

 This repository contains the following files: